Devon-du-Toit/Linear-Algebra/Vectors_&_Spaces.md

 <br>
 <br>

-__Dimension of a subspace__: the number of elements within a basis contained in a subspace.
+__Nullity (Dimension of a subspace)__: the number of elements within a basis contained in a subspace.

 <br>
 <br>